pyOpenSci/handbook/governance/executive-council.md

 2. **Orientation**:
    - Provide a link to this Handbook, which outlines the Council’s responsibilities, decision-making processes, and operational policies.
-   - Schedule an initial orientation meeting, if needed, to familiarize the new member with pyOpenSci’s mission, vision, values, and ongoing initiatives.
+   - Schedule an initial orientation meeting if needed, to familiarize the new member with pyOpenSci’s mission, vision, values, and ongoing initiatives.

 3. **Notifications**: